When the accused is a young person

 If the young person pleaded guilty and there hasn’t been a hearing, the lawyers for each side will agree on the facts of the case to provide to the magistrate (called ‘agreed facts’).
 The defence might also present psychological/psychiatric or medical reports, character references, information on the young person’s ties to the community, any rehabilitation program they may be involved in and, in some cases, an apology letter.

 If you are a victim of a sexual or violent offence or are a family member of a victim who died as the result of a crime, you will usually be able to make a victim impact statement (VIS), if you want to.
 The prosecutor will hand it to the magistrate before the offender is sentenced.
 You can also choose to read it out, or have someone read it for you.
-Talk to the prosecutor as early as possible if you want to make a VIS as they can’t be made in all matters (see Making a victim impact statement).
+Talk to the prosecutor as early as possible if you want to make a VIS as they can’t be made in all matters (see Victim impact statements).

 The penalties available in the Children’s Court are different to those in other courts, and the court gives more weight to rehabilitation and education than to punishment and deterrence.